If You Related to Francesca Bridgerton’s Orgasm Difficulties, You’re Not Alone

 Meet Your Body Where It Is

-Get curious, learn about your responses and desires and the reality of your current body, and practice radical acceptance of your body and yourself.
+Get curious.
+Learn about your responses and desires and the reality of your current body.
+Practice radical acceptance of your body and yourself.
 You might need to expand your definition of sex and pleasure (it’s not all about penetration!).
 Navigating sexual side effects, such as a drop in libido or anorgasmia, can also be issues for folks of any age who take some medications.

 Pro tip: tools like a good lube, positioning aids, and smart sex tech can be game-changers at any age.